Cape to Victoria Falls Camping Tour

 Wake up to a quiet morning while you watch the sun rise over the Gariep River, peacefully gliding along its way.
 You can have a slow morning and sleep in a bit or go on an optional canoe trip down the river.
 Later during the morning, you travel to the Fish River Canyon, the largest canyon in Africa.
 As the sun slips over the canyon's rim, experience an awe-inspiring sunset to end your day of exploration.

 Today you have and early departure and a long drive north to the Namib Desert.
 On the way to Sesriem you will pass the small towns of Bethanien and Helmeringhausen and a farm settlement here and there, but other than that it will mostly just be the wide open Namibian landscape with spectacular scenery.
 When you arrive in the late afternoon, you will visit the Sesriem Canyon and admire the lofty red sand dunes in the distance that form a gateway into the Namib Desert, which means “vast place.”
-The next morning you will visit Sossusvlei and Deadvlei.

 An early departure will allow you to experience a beautiful desert sunrise over the dunes.
 Climb the majestic Dune 45 before continuing to the entrance of Sossusvlei, a seemingly endless expanse of sand dunes.
 In the afternoon, you’ll have the option of a guided walk during which you’ll explore these desert dunes and learn about the survival skills of many of the different inhabitants of the desert, including the San (Bushmen).